 Rack and Ruin “First Friday” Residency at The Humber, Coventry

-Rack and Ruin’s monthly appearances at The Humber are usually on the first Friday of every month.
-Music starts at 9 and goes on until late.
-At present our residency there is on hold until after the lockdown – should this change we will announce any details on this website and on the Rack and Ruin Facebook page
+Rack and Ruin’s monthly appearances at The Humber have been usually on the first Friday of every month.
+At present our residency there is on hold until after the lockdown – when or if this changes we will announce any details on this website and on the Rack and Ruin Facebook page

-By the way we are often approached at gigs by people wanting to book us for a party – we love playing parties so if you want us to play at yours just call Mick on 07885 645919.
+By the way we were often approached at gigs by people wanting to book us for a party – we love playing parties (although not at the moment obviously) so if you want us to play at yours (next year?) just call Mick on 07885 645919.

 New videos for acoustic Rack and Ruin

-Our friends Eddie and Lynne at The Humber Hotel in Coventry allowed us to use their newly refurbished function room to video a live session for the acoustic version of the band.
-We filmed several songs and sets of tunes and you can see six of the videos now on the acoustic band page.
+Back in January our friends Eddie and Lynne at The Humber Hotel in Coventry allowed us to use their newly refurbished function room to video a live session for the acoustic version of the band.
+We filmed several songs and sets of tunes and you can see all seven of the videos now on the acoustic band page.

 Rack and Ruin’s current album – buy or stream right now